FORESTRY Dac

 What the PFS Standard does, as a world first, is establish a credible science-based and silviculture focussed standard for ensuring forestry carbon dioxide removals (CDR) are not reversed in the critical period from now to 2100.

 Standards are important because emitters want, and increasingly are obliged, to make GHG Statements about how they are countering the effect their processes have on the planet.
-Unless GHG statements can be defended emitters will increasingly be penalised for making them (see Why proving GHG statements is important).
+Unless GHG statements can be defended emitters will increasingly be penalised for making them.

 PFS is the only verifier that offers to verify forestry DAC and proven storage in New Zealand against an ISO validated standard (ISO 14064-2) and have it then verified by a third party VVB, SGS.